 Coconuts are quite easy to find in the UK, rabbits less so.
 Knives are not recommended for grating coconut, you really need an implement that will extract – and shred – the flesh safely from the inside of a hemisphere without shredding your hands.
 It’s probably safer to buy coconut milk in tins.
 If you want milk, shake the tin.
 If you want cream you may well find that – on opening – it has solidified and a rich, luscious blob will simply plop out of the tin.

 Coconut milk is a fundamental ingredient in Thailand’s famous curries.
-Kaeng khiao wan is a sweet green curry, kaeng phet is a hot red curry.
+Kaeng khiao wan is a sweet green curry (you can find our recipe here), kaeng phet is a hot red curry.
 Both are easy to make (recipes another time).
 Another, less well known, dish that uses both coconut milk and coconut cream is tom kah gai – chicken and galangal in a coconut milk soup.
 Galangal is similar to ginger in that it is a rhizome – but they are quite different, notably in the textures and flavours.
 Ginger is lively, sweet and warming.
 Galangal is sharper with citrusy overtones.
 Whereas you can easily grate ginger and incorporate it into dishes, galangal is more woody.
 As a result it’s difficult to substitute one for the other.
 Where we live, ginger is easy to buy, but we have to search for galangal.

 Tom kah gai is a subtle dish.
 Chicken pieces are cooked in a coconut milk soup that is infused with galangal, lemongrass and kafir lime leaves.
 Then coconut cream is added to provide a richness to the soup.
 Finally, as with many Thai dishes, sweet, sour, salt and heat flavourings in the form of sugar, lime juice, fish sauce and chilli are added – at the last moment,just before serving.
 This ensures that the flavourings are at their freshest; lime, particularly, can taste bitter if cooked for too long.
 The result is a wonderful, warming, creamy soup which has a touch of spice and zing.